THE DAFFODILS ARE OUT, AND THE MOSAICS ARE BACK.

 Banks advised King George III on the Royal Botanic Gardens at Kew and named Strelitzia as a tribute to the King's wife, Queen Charlotte, who hailed from the House of Mecklenberg-Strelitz.

-The John Dawber Garden, in the grounds of The Lawn complex, first opened in the mid-1980s to commemorate Lincoln's international twinning links.
-The original planting included acacia and eucalyptus among many examples of plants discovered by Sir Joseph Banks on his 18th Century voyage to Australia and the South Pacific with Captain Jame
+The John Dawber Garden, in the grounds of The Lawn complex first opened in the mid-1980s to commemorate Lincoln's international twinning links.

-The John Dawber Garden, in the grounds of The Lawn complex, first opened in the mid-1980s to commemorate Lincoln's international twinning links.
-The original planting included acacia and eucalyptus among many examples of plants discovered by Sir Joseph Banks on his 18th Century voyage to Australia and the South Pacific with Captain James Cook.
+The John Dawber Garden, in the grounds of The Lawn complex first opened in the mid-1980s to commemorate Lincoln's international twinning links.

 Transformational work in the garden over the past few months has included shaping overgrown shrubs, rebuilding the pond, installing a new path, creating a new dedicated school garden, cutting back ivy, new planting, and restoring benches.
 The Chinese-themed section of the garden is to have a complete redesign.